OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 The `autorunshared.js` file contains a version of the `insert_auto_signature` function that uses the `setSignatureAsync()` API to set the signature for both messages and appointments.

 Note that you can use a similar pattern when handling events.
 If you need code that only applies to Outlook on the web, you can load it in a separate file like `autorunweb.js`.
-And for code that applies to both Outlook on the web and Outlook on Windows, you can load it in a shared file like `autorunshared.js`.
+And for code that applies to Outlook on the web, on Windows, and on Mac, you can load it in a shared file like `autorunshared.js`.

 ### Embedding images with the signature